Hudson Pacific Properties (NYSE:HPP) Updates FY 2021 Earnings Guidance

+Hudson Pacific Properties (NYSE:HPP) last released its earnings results on Tuesday, August 3rd.
+The real estate investment trust reported $0.02 EPS for the quarter, missing the Zacks’ consensus estimate of $0.47 by ($0.45).
+Hudson Pacific Properties had a negative net margin of 0.82% and a negative return on equity of 0.14%.
+On average, research analysts forecast that Hudson Pacific Properties will post 1.93 EPS for the current fiscal year.

-Several equities analysts have recently weighed in on the stock.
-Mizuho reaffirmed a neutral rating and set a $29.00 price target on shares of Hudson Pacific Properties in a research note on Wednesday, July 14th.
-Wolfe Research assumed coverage on shares of Hudson Pacific Properties in a research note on Monday, June 14th.
-They set a peer perform rating and a $34.00 price target for the company.
-BMO Capital Markets raised their target price on shares of Hudson Pacific Properties from $27.00 to $30.00 and gave the company a market perform rating in a research note on Monday, April 5th.
-Zacks Investment Research cut shares of Hudson Pacific Properties from a hold rating to a sell rating in a research note on Tuesday, May 18th.
-Finally, Morgan Stanley reissued an underweight rating on shares of Hudson Pacific Properties in a research note on Thursday, April 22nd.
-Two analysts have rated the stock with a sell rating, three have given a hold rating and three have assigned a buy rating to the company.
-The company has a consensus rating of Hold and a consensus price target of $29.06.
+A number of research analysts have issued reports on HPP shares.
+Piper Sandler upgraded Hudson Pacific Properties from a neutral rating to an overweight rating and lifted their price objective for the company from $30.00 to $36.00 in a research note on Monday, June 14th.
+Mizuho reiterated a neutral rating and set a $29.00 price objective on shares of Hudson Pacific Properties in a research note on Wednesday, July 14th.
+Zacks Investment Research upgraded Hudson Pacific Properties from a hold rating to a buy rating and set a $30.00 price objective for the company in a research note on Tuesday.
+Wolfe Research assumed coverage on Hudson Pacific Properties in a research note on Monday, June 14th.
+They set a peer perform rating and a $34.00 price objective for the company.
+Finally, Morgan Stanley restated an underweight rating on shares of Hudson Pacific Properties in a research note on Thursday, April 22nd.
+One analyst has rated the stock with a sell rating, three have assigned a hold rating and four have assigned a buy rating to the company’s stock.
+Hudson Pacific Properties presently has an average rating of Hold and a consensus target price of $29.28.

 About Hudson Pacific Properties